Ayushi0321/InstagramClone/README.md

 The following **additional** features are implemented:

 - [X] Added a layover activity which displays the instagram logo before launching the HomeFeed
+- [X] Display a placeholder image if profile picture is unavailable
 - [X] Styled the login page to look exactly like the Instagram App

 ## Video Walkthrough